Published by: Tamer Elogueil

 The Mckinsey 7S Framework is a management model developed in the 1980s by McKinsey consultants; Tom Peters, Robert Waterman Jr., and Julien Philips with the help of Richard Pascale and Anthony Athos.

-Whatever the type of change; restructuring, new processes, organisational merger, new systems, change of leadership, etc. The framework can be used to understand how the organisational elements or solutions across the organisation are interrelated.
+Change Initiatives: When implementing changes (such as mergers, restructuring, new systems, leadership change or cultural shifts), the framework helps leaders anticipate challenges and plan interventions.
+The framework can be used to understand how the organisational elements or solutions across the organisation are interrelated.

-The Mckinsey framework specified seven factors that can be classified as “hard” or “soft” elements.
+The McKinsey framework specifies seven factors that can be classified as “hard” or “soft” elements.

 Hard elements are easily identified and influenced by management, while soft elements are fuzzier, more intangible and influenced by corporate culture.
 The framework was called “7S” referring to the seven elements or factors that start with the letter “S” which are; Strategy, Structure, Style, Shared Values, Staff and Skills.
 To understand the 7S Framework better, a brief illustration can be found below.